 "Although disease manifestations vary, two disparate syndromes can occur independently or sequentially.
 The first, Oroya fever, occurs approximately 60 days following the bite of an infected sand fly, in which infection of nearly all erythrocytes results in an acute hemolytic anemia with attendant symptoms of fever, jaundice, and myalgia.
 This phase of Carrión's disease often includes secondary infections and is fatal in up to 88% of patients without antimicrobial intervention.
 The second syndrome, referred to as verruga peruana, describes the endothelial cell-derived, blood-filled tumors that develop on the surface of the skin. " (PLoS Review).

-Cat Scratch Fever aka Ted Nugents disease: fevers and adenopathy; can be ocular glandular (Parinauds syndrome with conjunctivitis).
+Cat Scratch Fever aka Ted Nugents disease: fevers and adenopathy.
+Pathology will show stellate necrotizing granuloma.
+Can be ocular glandular (Parinauds syndrome with conjunctivitis).

 The majority of patients after a scratch will have symptoms (fatigue, arthralgias and myalgias, half of patients will seroconvert and maybe a quarter will have evidence of a blood stream infection (PubMed).